MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex04_Attacks_Defender.md

 >**Important:** The next steps are done on a different machine than the one you were previously working.
 Look for the Virtual Machine name in the references tab.

+As described above, the Azure Arc Connected Machine agent (azcmagent) has been pre-installed on the **WINServer** machine.
+Before you attempt to connect this machine to your Azure subscription we will check the connection status.

 1. Log in to **WINServer** virtual machine as Administrator with the password: **Passw0rd!** if necessary.

-As described above, Azure Arc has been pre-installed on the **WINServer** machine.
-You will now connect this machine to your Azure subscription.

 1. On the *WINServer* machine, select the *search* icon and type **cmd**.

 1. In search results right click *Command Prompt* and select **Run as administrator**.

-1. In the Command Prompt window, type the following command. *Do not press enter*:
+1. In the Command Prompt window, type the following command to check the connection status of the Azure Arc agent:

     ```cmd
+    azcmagent show
+    ```
+1. If the command output shows that *Agent status* is **Connected**. proceed to **Task 2**.

+1. If it is not connected, perform the following steps before proceeding to reconnect *WINServer* to Azure Arc:

+    1. In the Azure portal, verify that it is not listed as a resource in the *SentinelStatic* resource group.
+If it is, select it and delete it from the resource group.

+    1. After *WINServer* is deleted from the resource group, run the following command from the *WINServer* command Prompt to make sure it is disconnected from Azure Arc:

+        ```cmd
+        azcmagent disconnect --force-local-only
+        ```
+1. Run the following command to connect the machine to Azure Arc:

+    ```cmd
-    azcmagent connect -g "defender-RG" -l "EastUS" -s "Subscription ID string"
+    azcmagent connect -g "SentinelStatic" -l "CentralUS" -s "Subscription ID string"
     ```
 1. Replace the **Subscription ID string** with the *Subscription ID* provided by your lab hoster (*Resources tab).
 Make sure to keep the quotes.

 1. Type **Enter** to run the command (this may take a couple minutes).